qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/hierarchical-data.md

 ## Customize Hierarchical Datasets

-You can apply [Transformations](../02-Design/03-Transformations/transformations.md) as well as [design and modify](./overview-of-datasets.md#manage-a-dataset) your dataset before loading it, just like with other datasets, as well as flatten object arrays.
+You can apply [Transformations](../02-Design/03-Transformations/transformations.md) as well as [design and modify](./overview-of-datasets.md#manage-a-dataset) your dataset before loading it (just like with other datasets) as well as flatten object arrays.

-In order to flatten the object array, follow these steps.
+In order to flatten an object array, follow these steps.

 2. Click the **Transformations** button on the top right corner of the columns list.
 3. Drag the **Array Flatten** transformation to the workspace.